stacks-network/docs/_develop/auth_provider.md

 ## Install OmniAuth and OmniAuth-blockstack gems

-You'll use the <a href=https://github.com/OmniAuth/OmniAuth=“\_blank">OmniAuth</a> plugin to setup Blockstack authentication.
+You'll use the <ahref="https://github.com/OmniAuth/OmniAuth" target="\_blank">OmniAuth</a> plugin to setup Blockstack authentication.
 OmniAuth is a popular framework for integrating third-party authentication with a ruby on rails website.
 Blockstack provides an OmniAuth plugin, <a href="https://github.com/blockstack/OmniAuth-blockstack" target="\_blank">OmniAuth-blockstack</a> to make this easy for you.

 1. Stop the Rails server if it is running.